junga-com/bg-atom-ui-font-sizer/README.md

 # bg-ui-font-sizer package

+#### 2020-09 Update
+This project uses the bg-atom-utils npm package which now installs a number of extensions to the atom.* API objects.
+I think that they are unlikely to cause problems, but if you experience any, please take the time to create an issue on this package to let me know.
+I am very interested in addressing any issues quickly.

+#### Summary

 Change the size of fonts in Atom UI.

 This package adds commands that dynamically change font size of the bundled Tree-view and the Pane Item Tab controls that appear on each of the WorkspaceCenter, LeftDock, RightDock, and BottomDock areas.
+The effect of changing these font sizes is to zoom in and out.

-This is particularly useful for the tree-view where it has the effect of zooming in and out to see your project tree at different levels.
-I find this works well in conjunction with the bg-pane-navigation package.
+This is particularly useful for the tree-view where you can zoom in or out to see your project tree at different levels.
+I find this works well in conjunction with the bg-pane-navigation package so that I can navigate around the workspace with the keyboard and zoom in/out of where ever I am at with the keyboard.

 Note that some themes, such as the dark themes bundled with Atom have a configuration to set the UI font size.
 If you just want to increase the readability on a high resolution monitor those themes offer a good solution.
 Aside from addressing that issue on themes